 - Severe coughing

-- Long episodes of coughing that start suddenly and may end with a forceful inhale or 'whoop' (the whoop does not occur in all people)
+- Long episodes of coughing that start suddenly and may end with a forceful inhale or whoop sound (the sound does not occur in all people)

 - In severe cases, coughing may cause a person to have trouble breathing or turn blue from lack of oxygen